Monsignor

-Clerics working in the Roman Curia and the Vatican diplomatic service are eligible for all three honors.
-Priests working in a diocese are only eligible for the "chaplain of his holiness" honor.
-Priests must be nominated by their bishop and must be at least 65 years old.
+Clerics working in the Roman Curia and the Vatican diplomatic service are eligible for all three honors, while priests working in a diocese are only eligible for the honor "Chaplain of His Holiness".
+Priests must be nominated by their bishop; an additional requirement in the reign of Pope Francis was the minimum age of 65 years.
+Pope Leo XIV reverted to the traditional practice by bestowing the title on Indian priest Sebastian Febin Puthiyaparambil of the Syro-Malabar Catholic Eparchy of Thamaraserry.

 Current honor rules

 Current honor classes

-Pope Paul VI, in his 1968 publication motu proprio Pontificalis Domus, reduced the number of papal honors from 14 to three.
+Pope Paul VI, in his 1968 publication motu proprio Pontificalis Domus, reduced the number of papal honors allowing "Monsignor" as a style from 14 to three.
 The protonotary apostolic class was divided into two subsections.
 The classes of chamberlains and chaplains were abolished, leaving only a single class of "chaplains of his holiness".
 The three papal honor classes are: